chadrem/workers/README.md

       :logger => nil,                  # Ruby Logger instance.
       :input_queue => nil              # Ruby Queue used for input events.
     )

+## TODO

+Currently, the Workers gem has event driven workers and thread pooling.
+Using these building blocks I intend to create higher classes called TaskGroup and Task.
+Below is a prototype design (not yet implemented):

+    # Create a task group (it contains a pool of workers).
+    group = Workers::TaskGroup.new

+    # Add tasks to the group.
+    100.times do |i|
+      group.add(i) do
+        i * i
+      end
+    end

+    # Execute the tasks (blocks until the tasks complete).
+    group.run

+    # Review the results.
+    group.tasks.each do |t|
+      t.succeeded? # True or false (false if an exception occurred). t.args       # Input arguments (the value of i in this example). t.result     # Output value (the result of i * i in this example). t.exception  # The exception if one exists. end

 ## Contributing

 1. Fork it